 Overall, CyberGhost mobile clients work a bit better than their desktop counterparts, and the app design works great on mobile in general.

 CyberGhost also has a browser extension, but you’ll hardly need an account to use it.
 You cannot log in to it, so if you’re a subscriber, there’s not much to gain from it that you wouldn’t get from the app.

 You’re only getting four countries to choose from, but your location is successfully spoofed once you connect.
 It will bypass some simpler blocks, but don’t expect this to work with streaming websites.
 There are no other features, and your traffic is only encrypted with SSL.

 CyberGhost has a lot of customer support options.
 When I contacted their customer support agent about Linux issues via the live chat, I quickly got to an agent.
 The responses were quick, professional and related to the issues at hand.
 If they prove to be too difficult for an agent to solve, they will create a ticket and get back to you with a solution.

 On their customer support portal, you can find guides and FAQs to solve your issues.
 They have a pretty large catalog of various tutorials, which covers even devices like consoles, and Kodi devices.
 It will be very useful for new users that have only recently started using VPNs.

 Is CyberGhost good and worth getting?

-CyberGhost is a good VPN service, with sleek and intuitive apps that will especially benefit newer users.
-It’s especially great for those looking to unblock Netflix or other streaming services like BBC iPlayer and Youtube, as it works with the majority of platforms.
+CyberGhost is a powerful VPN service with sleek and intuitive mobile and desktop apps that will especially benefit newer users.
+It’s among the best for those looking to unblock Netflix and other streaming services like BBC iPlayer and Youtube, as it works with the majority of platforms.